Gabriel Duvall: Career

 Duvall was a clerk for the Maryland Council of Safety (which managed the state militia) from 1775 to 1777, and for the Maryland House of Delegates from 1777 to 1781.

-He participated in the American Revolutionary War, first as a Muster master and commissary of stores in 1776, then as a private in the Maryland militia, where he fought in the Battle of Brandywine.
-He was a Commissioner to preserve confiscated British property from 1781 to 1782, then a member of Maryland Governor's Council from 1782 to 1785.
+Duvall served in the American Revolutionary War, first as a mustermaster and commissary of stores in 1776, then as a private in the Maryland militia, where he fought in the Battle of Brandywine and in Morristown, New Jersey.
+He was a commissioner to preserve confiscated British property from 1781 to 1782, then a member of Maryland's Governor's Council from 1782 to 1785.

 He was elected to the Maryland House of Delegates, serving there from 1787 to 1794.
 He served one term as a U.S. Representative from the second district of Maryland, from November 11, 1794, to March 28, 1796.
 He was then Chief Justice of the Maryland General Court from 1796 to 1802, and was the first U.S. Comptroller of the Treasury from 1802 to 1811.

-As an attorney, Gabriel Duvall worked on behalf of over 120 enslaved men, women, and children who sued in court for their freedom.
+As an attorney, Gabriel Duvall represented more than 120 enslaved men, women, and children who sued in court for their freedom.
 In this way he established his reputation as a successful lawyer who won nearly 75% of those enslaved people’s petitions for freedom.
-Paradoxically, Duvall fought against the petition of freedom filed by Thomas and Sarah Butler, whose family Duvall enslaved at Marietta (1805-1831).
+Paradoxically, Duvall fought against the petition of freedom filed by Thomas and Sarah Butler, whose family Duvall enslaved at Marietta (1805–1831).